 Both testes must be examined.
 Bilateral disease complicates around 1% of cases.

 A number of investigations must be arranged prior to orchidectomy.

 Tumour markers may be measured to support the diagnosis and offer prognostic information.
 However, normal levels do not exclude cancer and levels may be elevated in other pathologies.
-Levels can be monitored post-operatively.
+The three major markers are:

 Placental alkaline phosphatase may also be measured and is indicative of seminoma.

 Fertility should be discussed with patients prior orchidectomy.

 Sperm cryopreservation should discussed with patients who have not completed their families, particularly if there is an abnormality in the contralateral testicle.